 If the weather isn’t cooperating or you just don’t want to have others watch you work out, you can stay at home and still get fit.

-You don’t have to buy a lot of equipment or pick up a stack of videos to get the workout you want and need.
-You can use what you already have around your place and those ratty gym clothes will be perfectly fine.
+You don’t have to buy a lot of equipment or rent a stack of videos to get the workout you want and need.
+You can use what you already have around your place (bicep curls with cans of soup, for instance) and those ratty gym clothes will be perfectly fine – no judgment!

 Thoughts on Staying in Shape